Going Bald and Why You Should Just Shave IT!

 5 – Shaving your head can make you seem more organized.
 A clean cut looks neat and you look well put together.
 Nobody wants to look at someone with wispy thinning hair all over the place.

 6 – Once you do it, you will feel liberated.
 If you really hate it, you can grow it (whatever you had) back over time.
-But at least try it!
+But at least try it before ruling it out!
 Once you shave your head, you will probably stick with it because that initial anxiety of doing it for the first time will be gone.

 7 – Showers are faster!